BIH-DMBS/CLUES/docs/UserGuide.md

 </pre>

 **Key Parameters Explained**

 - download_folder: Path to where all output files will be stored

 - tmp_folder: Folder used for temporary intermediate files

 - configs_assets_folder: Folder that holds the source-specific configuration files

 - secrets_folder: Path where access credentials, e.g., .sct files, are located

 - years: List of years for which data should be downloaded

 - update_years: Years to be refreshed if the workflow is rerun on an existing database.
-This is especially of interest for data with high temporal resoultion like climate and antmospheric data.
+This is especially of interest for data with high temporal resoultion like climate and antmospheric data

 - area: Refers to predefined region from workflows/config/bbox.json (see next section)

 - espon_filename_length: Limits the length of filenames for ESPON downloads to prevent exceeding system file length restrictions.

 Note: The key "espon_filename_length" is an integer value to limit the filename lengths used while downloading the espon data.
 The filename is generated from the naming and dimension of the different assets (https://database.espon.eu/api/).
 As single filename cannot exceed 255 characters, therefore, the limit is necessary.